postmanlabs/labs-docs/v6/postman/scripts/postman_sandbox_api_reference.md

 Some things to know about `pm.sendRequest()`:

 * The method accepts a collection SDK compliant request and a callback.
 The callback receives 2 arguments, an error (if any) and SDK compliant response.
-Click [Response JSON](http://www.postmanlabs.com/postman-collection/Request.html#~definition) to view more information.
+Refer to [Collection SDK Documentation](http://www.postmanlabs.com/postman-collection/Request.html#~definition) to view more information.
 * It can be used in the pre-request or the test script.

 ```